SAP/ui5-tooling/rfcs/0009-ui5-project-refactoring.md

 * Introduce a **`ProjectGraph`** entity which contains all projects and extensions required for any build or serve operation of a UI5 project
 * Introduce a **`projectGraphBuilder`** helper module which allows "**providers**" to easily generate a Project Graph for an environment (for example npm)

 * Introduce a private **`Module`** entity which can be instantiated with an identifier and a module path and then provides any available project and extensions (if any) for the given module.
-If none are be returned, the module is not relevant for UI5 Tooling
+If none are be returned, the module is not relevant for UI5 CLI

 Since the `ProjectGraph` provides a place to store all extensions that may be referenced in the configuration of any of the projects, the current singleton-like task- and middleware "repositories" become obsolete for the purpose of storing extensions.